-Within a few hours, travelers can transport themselves from the lights and sounds of Central, Hong Kong, to the green hills and deserted beaches of Lantau Island.
+Within an hour, travelers can transport themselves from the lights and sounds of Central, Hong Kong, to the green hills and deserted beaches of Lantau Island.
 Opened in 2012, the Tai O Heritage Hotel encourages guests to immerse themselves in the natural beauty and history of Tai O, a colorful fishing village where stilted houses line the waterways of western Lantau Island.
-A collaboration between the government and the Hong Kong Heritage Conservation Foundation, Tai O Heritage Hotel was built from the former Tai O marine police station, from which naval officers defended Hong Kong from pirates and immigrants for more than 100 years.
+A collaboration between the government and the Hong Kong Heritage Conservation Foundation, Tai O Heritage Hotel was built in the former Tai O marine police station, from which officers defended Hong Kong from pirates for more than 100 years.
 Three buildings were transformed into nine guest rooms, an interpretation center, and a glass-roofed restaurant, earning the project a UNESCO award for cultural heritage conservation.
 Historic features such as cannons, guard towers, searchlights, and holding cells, as well as original architectural details like French windows, Victorian granite steps, a Chinese-tiled roof, and century-old fireplaces, were all restored in the process.
 The hotel also serves regional foods, employs villagers, and gives back to the Tai O community, demonstrating its commitment to celebrating the local culture.
 Beyond the historic walls of the hotel, a mystical landscape beckons.
 Dozens of butterfly species, Chinese white dolphins, and Hong Kong’s best sunsets await.

 Have you been here?
 Share a tip or a photo with fellow travelers.